First, make sure that the correct ESC protocol has been setup. Find your ESC(s) type under ESCs and Motors, and follow its configuration information.

 The steps for calibration are:

-start with the autopilot powered, but with the ESC unpowered and propeller removed
+start with the autopilot powered, but with the ESC unpowered and propeller, if a Plane, removed

-disable the safety switch (if fitted) and arm the airplane
+disable the safety switch (if fitted) and arm the vehicle

 move the throttle stick on your transmitter to maximum